Table Of Contents

 This security camera is just great for on the go couples or single people.
 Because it covers so many bases in one little device!
 The Canary is an All-in-One Home Security System.
 It features a full HD 1080p camera with a 147-degree lens view, which exceeded my expectations.
 The Canary also features high-quality sound recording, so you are not only able to see your home, but be able to hear what’s going on.

 The camera was easy to set up, and the app is pretty easy to use.
 It does have it’s caveats though.
 The Canary features a built-in alarm system that reaches sound levels of 90+ decibels, the same noise level as a running lawnmower!
-I typically wouldn’t recommend this for people with babies or people with animals that have ultra sensitive ears.
+I typically wouldn’t recommend this for people with babies or people with animals that have ultra-sensitive ears.

 On the other hand, this might be perfect for pet lovers if you were willing to shut off the alarm.
 You’ll be able to see what your buddies are up to all day while you are gone.
 But the built-in siren is perfect for scaring off unwanted visitors.

 This camera works using wi-fi.
 If you connect your phone to the system, you can receive immediate alerts when your camera picks up on movement or activity.
 This way when you are at work you know exactly what is going on at home.
+I see the price has been dropping and you can check out the current price and reviews over here on Amazon.

 I was really impressed with this smart security camera for an apartment dweller.
 Much more than I thought I was going to be, honestly.